scala/docs.scala-lang/sips/pending/_posts/2017-02-07-make-types-behave-like-expressions.md

 trait Contravariant[B, -A <: -B] //contravariant A subtype upper-bounded by Negate[B] trait Covariant[B, +A <: +B] //covariant A subtype upper-bounded by Positive[B]
 ```
-(Author's note: it seem very unlikely that such feature interaction will occur)

 #### Negative Literal Types
 Negative literal types are annotated using the `-` symbol.
 This can lead to the following confusion: